zackbiernat/front-end-test/README.md

 ### Usage of frameworks and libraries

-This exam is intentionally designed to be implemented without the usage of any javascript frameworks or additional libraries other than the ones included in the package.json.
-You are to complete this exam without adding any additional dependencies.
+Though [React](https://reactjs.org/) is included in this assessment, this can absolutely be done with without the usage of any javascript frameworks or additional libraries other than the ones included in the `package.json`.

 ## Requirements